maksyuki/TaichiGAME/README.md

 </p>

 ## What is missing
 First,  the physics engine components is under alpha phase, so it is lack of stability and reliability.
-Second, to narrow the development period, we use the easy-to-implement numberical methods, that makes the performance suffer a bit.
+Second, to narrow the development period, I use the easy-to-implement numberical methods, that makes the performance suffer a bit.

 ## Requirements
 1. python>=3.7, <=3.9, because: